NicholasFAndrew/QUASAR_plotly_assignment/README.md

 ## Development

+  If allowed more time, I would have liked to add a better method of toggling on/off which data streams are being rendered though the use of a sorted grid of checkboxes, though that would have required more extensive HTML configuration.

   LLMs such as ChatGPT were used to fill in areas of knowledge due to unfamiliar medium of GUI development.
 Conceptualization and creation of the structure and design were done manually.